I think this may expand to more than just my social media, so I believe introductions may be in order.

 The level of raw emotion and effort that goes into my work, even the simple act of writing up a playlist is far more than the final result may let on.
 But, throw in some natural showmanship when teaching, and it yields impressive results.
 Not that anyone can hear me that well over the tunes, but I like to sing along with the tracks I put into all my classes, not limited to just indoor cycling.

 Has anyone noticed the intonation of my voice when doing that?
-Probably not, sometimes I’m singing along because it’s a swish track that I like, but, a lot of the tracks I use will cause me to put a specific emphasis into my voice.
+Probably not, sometimes I’m singing along because it’s a swish track that I like, but, a lot of the tracks I use will cause me to put a specific emphasis on my voice.
 Why?
 Because in reality, I’m directing those lyrics at everyone there with me at that moment, conveying how I feel or messages I want to share with you by using the music.
-I always said to people, I have three stages to music, hearing, listening and feeling, and the latter is something that still resonates with me.
+I always said to people, that I have three stages to music, hearing, listening and feeling, and the latter is something that still resonates with me.

 So there are some drawbacks.
 But it’s one of the things that makes me tick and why Revolution Indoor Cycling, one of my brands and products is so unique and diverse.
 From a heightened sense perspective, I can almost see what I hear.

 I’m not superhuman by any means.
 But for some autistic people, relating to what was mentioned earlier about an over-or under-sensitivity to stimuli, this can spur on some incredible levels of creativity.
 Without tooting my own horn, I am an incredibly creative person.
-The challenges that most will probably encounter, as I do regarding this is not knowing how to express what’s in our mind in a way that is feasible and understandable.
+The challenge that most will probably encounter, as I do regarding this is not knowing how to express what’s in our minds in a way that is feasible and understandable.

 And this brings me to what I feel is my biggest challenge to overcome in terms of expression.
 What I would consider one of the biggest catalysts to when I want to shut down a bit.
 The background and behind the scenes work, I do to bring the services and products, and my ideas to life are profound.
 The biggest struggle is when what I create and do is externally reacted to in mediocre or uninspiring ways.
 It causes feelings of invalidation to my intelligence, skills and effort.
 Such is the case with Revolution Indoor Cycling.

 I am so incredibly proud to call it the only product of its kind globally.
 But when all I get when I ask for feedback is just “it was good” or “thanks.”
 I struggle to process why people aren’t as excited or pleased to have such a unique experience, or even to acknowledge the work put into it.
 Of course, you can’t force people to interact, nor would I expect it to be everyone’s liking.
-However, it’s still something I work to overcome on the daily in most aspects of my life.
+However, it’s still something I work to overcome daily in most aspects of my life.

 I’ve spoken far too much about group cycling and fitness classes already, so let’s move to chat about anxiety.
 I’m your classic over analyser, which is excellent for finding the finer details in things.
 But, the balance between that and starting to see and think about things that aren’t there is usually where I’ll falter.
 And I believe that it comes down to control and comfort.

 Where I feel in control of situations, and there aren’t many extraneous variables is when I’m most comfortable.
-An example being, training a client or taking a class, I’m confident in my knowledge and skills to deliver these without a second thought, even with new people.
+An example is, training a client or taking a class, I’m confident in my knowledge and skills to deliver these without a second thought, even with new people.
 But if we consider an assessment of a new skill or anything where either I begin to self doubt my abilities, no matter how solid they may be.
 Or, the structure of how things are planned, is chaotic then we start the overthinking and over analysing phase.
 Because, and I believe this is indicative of anyone.
 We want to succeed, right?
 For an autistic individual, this can be dialled up to eleven.

 With myself, it’s physically exhausting to have to feel these kinds of things and get stuck in a loop.
 Consistently, I often prove myself and my worries wrong when I do have successes.
 But I still feel it’s a challenge in and of itself at that point to acknowledge your mind feeling like it lied to you.
 With consistent exposure to these uncomfortable experiences, I’ve learned more to put these post thoughts aside and go back to my routines and structure and what works for me.